Pascoe Vale FC: National Premier Leagues Victoria (2014–present)

 In the newly formed National Premier Leagues Victoria, the new top tier of football in Victoria, Pascoe Vale finished 11th in a 14 team competition in 2014.

 Despite being tipped by some as relegation candidates at the start of the year, Pascoe Vale finished in 6th place in 2015, qualifying for the finals series.
 Pascoe Vale came up against Heidelberg United in the elimination final and progressed on penalties.
 Facing South Melbourne at Lakeside Stadium, Pascoe Vale conceded two late goals in extra time to go down 3–2.
 This semi-final finish was the furthest Pascoe Vale had ever reached in a top flight season.
 The 2015 season also marked the first season Pascoe Vale played out of their new home ground at CB Smith Reserve, a newly built $6.3m facility.

-Prior to the 2016 season, Pascoe Vale announced they would adopt a new name and logo, proceeding onward as the Pascoe Vale Football Club.
-Their new logo was inspired by that of FK Pelister, tying back to their original namesake and humble origins.
+Prior to the 2016 season, Pascoe Vale SC announced they would adopt a new name and logo, proceeding onward as the Pascoe Vale Football Club.
+Their new logo was inspired by the shepherding origins of the clubs founders.
 Pascoe Vale finished the 2016 season in 7th place, with Van't Schip scored 9 goals and taking out the club's Golden Boot award.

 In 2017, Pascoe Vale formed its inaugural senior women's team.
-Pascoe Vale's female participation doubled in 2017 to five female teams in total.
-The men's team finished the season in 7th place, just outside the finals series.
+Pascoe Vale's female participation more than doubled in 2017 to five female teams in total.
+The men's team finished the season in 7th place, placing themselves just outside the finals series.
 Davey Van't Schip scored 17 goals to take out the club's Golden Boot award yet again and was only second in the league to Heidelberg's Kenny Athiu, who scored 21 times.
 Tomi Milardovic retired at the end of the season, after five seasons at the club.